ElineVG/jspsych-image-resize-response/README.md

 # jspsych-image-resize-response

- New plugin for jspsych to resize an image
+This is a jsPsych plugin for resizing an image and recording the resize response.